kelseyhightower/kubernetes-the-hard-way/docs/06-kubernetes-worker.md

 sudo docker version
 ```

-#### kubelet
+### Install the kubelet

-The Kubernetes kubelet no longer relies on docker networking for pods!
 The Kubelet can now use [CNI - the Container Network Interface](https://github.com/containernetworking/cni) to manage machine level networking requirements.

 Download and install CNI plugins